 Hannah is a native of Clinton, South Carolina.
 She received both her Bachelor and Master of Music degrees from the Cleveland Institute of Music, where she studied with Linda Cerone and William Preucil.

 Hannah is a strong proponent of continuing education and learning from other teachers.
-She has received Suzuki training with Vera McCoy-Sulentic, and has taken Suzuki Online Seminars with Teri Einfeldt, Rudy Hazucha, Susan Kempter, Charles Krigbaum, Kirsten Marshall, Sarah Montzka, Carol Smith, Daina Volodka Staggs, and Betsy Stuen-Walker.
+She has received extensive Suzuki training with Vera McCoy-Sulentic, and taken various Suzuki courses and training with Teri Einfeldt, Rudy Hazucha, Susan Kempter, Charles Krigbaum, Kirsten Marshall, Sarah Montzka, Carol Smith, Daina Volodka Staggs, and Betsy Stuen-Walker.
 She has recently finished long-term training in the Creative Ability Development Method with Laura Nerenberg and loves teaching children to be creative.
-She has attended Indiana University's Retreat for Violin and Viola Teachers with Mimi Zweig and she also has certification for teaching Books 1 and 2 of the Mark O'Connor Method, and has received level 1 certification in Paul Rolland Pedagogy.
+She has attended Indiana University's Retreat for Violin and Viola Teachers with Mimi Zweig and she also has certification for teaching Books 1-4 of the Mark O'Connor Method, and has received level 1 certification in Paul Rolland Pedagogy.
 She continues to take advantage of the online opportunities for education to continue to improve and grow in her teaching.

 Hannah is not just a serious classical violinist.
 She plays regularly with the experimental folk group Third Millennium World's Fair (click here for their latest CD), who have played at various festivals and venues around the city, including the Artica Festival and Showcase St Louis.
 She played the role of “The Fiddler” in OnSite Theatre Company’s production of “The Runaway Cupcake” and helped as a composer and violinist for the remake of the same play, now titled "The Last Cupcake" for Shakespeare St Louis's 2019 Education Tour.
 Additionally she has performed with a variety of popular artists over the years, including The Who, Two Cellos, Weird Al Yankovic, Harry Connick, Jr., Josh Groban, and Trans-Siberian Orchestra, and she played electric violin as part of “The Prophecy Show”, a Trans-Siberian Tribute Band.